-- Personal history of cancer: A person who has already had colorectal cancer may develop colorectal cancer a second time, so it is important to follow-up closely with your treating physicians after undergoing treatment.
-Also, women with a history of cancer of the ovary, uterus, or breast are at a somewhat higher risk of developing colorectal cancer.
+- Personal history of colorectal, breast, uterine or ovarian cancer: A person who has already had colorectal cancer may develop colorectal cancer a second time, so it is important to follow-up closely with your treating physicians after undergoing treatment.
+Also, women with a history of cancer of the ovary, uterus, or breast maybe at a higher risk of developing colorectal cancer.

-- Ulcerative colitis or Crohn’s disease: A person who has had these conditions that cause inflammation of the colon for many years is at increased risk of developing colorectal cancer.
+- Personal history of Crohn’s disease or ulcerative colitis: These conditions cause inflammation of the colon and after many years they can increased risk of developing colorectal cancer.